 - The applicant’s name appears on the ETIAS Watchlist

 The information that an applicant provides on the ETIAS registration form should be truthful, verifiable and up to date.
-Europe’s security systems will discover if a traveler has lied on their application.
+Europe’s security systems will discover if travellers have lied on their application.

-It is also possible that a traveler’s application is approved, and later revoked.
+It is also possible that a traveller’s application is approved, and later revoked.
 This could occur if:

 - ETIAS was obtained in a fraudulent way such as giving false personal details or omitting criminal or medical background details.

-- If the traveler’s details no longer adhere to their current status.
+- If the traveller’s details no longer adhere to their current status.
 For instance, if there has been a change of residency and has not been updated or notified

-- If it is discovered that the traveler previously overstayed the allotted time by a Schengen member state
+- If it is discovered that the citizen previously overstayed the allotted time by a Schengen member state

-- The traveler’s passport is reported lost or stolen
+- The visitor’s passport is reported lost or stolen

 If an ETIAS online application is denied, the applicant will have the right to appeal.

-Appeals will be made to the individual Schengen member state, which was indicated as first port of entry, and the decision will be made in accordance with the laws of that country.
+Appeals will be made to the individual Schengen member state that was indicated as the first port of entry, and the decision will be made in accordance with the laws of that country.